baurzhaan/odin-ruby/README.md

 # odin-ruby
-The Ruby course according to the The Odin Project
+The Ruby course of the The Odin Project